turquoiseowl/i18n/README.md

 * Input and ideas on a safe universal nugget syntax (see issue [#69](https://github.com/turquoiseowl/i18n/issues/69)).
 * Plurals support.
 * Help me fix the bugs!
 Chances are I don't ship in your language.
 Fix what hurts.
 Please?

+#### Coding Style Guidlines

+* Pull Requests that add functionality to be accompanied with documentation added to this README.
+* Pull Request to be as granular as possible (e.g. limited to single features/enhancements).
+* All methods to be commented including helper routine.
+* 4-spaces used for tab indent.

 #### Line Endings